 Malachite is often confused with Malachite Green Chloride or Leucomalachite.
 Malachite Green chloride is a dye/pigment and is only called malachite because of its color.
 It contains NO actual Malachite, it is a chloride salt.
 Malachite green is prepared by the condensation of benzaldehyde and dimethylaniline.
 This dye/pigment is a cancer concern.

-Why Malachite is safe:
+Why Malachite may be safe:

 Real Malachite (Copper) Extract is not a cancer concern.